 Sneyd though had other ideas.
 His short kick off won a penalty which he took bang on the half way spot.
 No problem.
 Golden Point then, Hull FC are no strangers to this situation and we have the best player suited to the scenario.
 We lose the toss and have to kick off.
 Again no problem.
 Sneyd delivers another peach to get the ball back and three plays later slots over the winning drop-goal – current one point king Gary Pearce will be looking nervously over his shoulder now.

 Sure there’s better runners of the ball out there but Sneyd was magnificent throughout and his importance to Hull FC is massive.
-We’re a different kettle of fish with him in the side for sure, and it wasn’t just his kicking that excelled either.
+We a different kettle of fish with him in the side for sure, and it wasn’t just his kicking that excelled either.
 The way he managed the last quarter was superb, although it could be argued the Airlie Birds shouldn’t have needed a few swings of his left boot to see out the win – not that any credit should be taken away from a resolute and injury hit Hull side.

 The game was a fiasco for the most part, with the play of the ball a complete and utter joke.
 Hull FC went to France with the intention of playing some rugby.
 Catalans came with the intention of playing for penalties and impersonating Sea Worlds finest.
 That was the difference and it seemed like justice when the hooter finally sounded.
-Of course the French outfit had a harsh try ruled out via the video ref, who had as big of a mare as Chris Kendall, who bottled sending off Brayden Wiliame for a high shot on Jake Connor, despite both feet off the floor and shoulder contact to the head.
+Of course the French outfit had a harsh try ruled out via the video ref, who had as big of a mare as Chris Kendall, who bottled sending off Brayden Wiliame for a high shot on Jake Connor, despite him having both feet off the floor and shoulder contact to the head.
 Anyone remember Bureta Faraimo on Good Friday last year?
 Ironic it was the same referee in question that day.
 It’s a tough gig for sure this officiating lark, but there’s too much incompetence creeping in for ones liking.

 That made an already tough job for Hull FC even harder.
 Already depleted, Lee Radford handed out two debuts to Levy Nzoungou and local teenage lad Jack Brown – laterally who scored with his first touch and produced an impressive performance that defied his youthful years.
 It was the baby-faced assassins who tormented Catalans in the first half.
 Connor Wynne also got his first try for the club and looked assured in the fullback role.